Lots of ways. Try some of these:

 If you live on the Eastern Seaboard, you probably have a Revolutionary War battlefield nearby, said Brandon Marie Miller, author of "George Washington for Kids."
 Look one up here.

-For families who aren't close to a battlefield or another historical site, she suggests online trips.
+For families who aren't close to a historical site (or whose nearby sites are closed), she suggests online trips.
 Try the virtual tour at the web site of Valley Forge National Historical Park in Pennsylvania.
 It's where the Continental Army set up camp.
 The site has podcasts for kids ages 8 to 12 covering the significance of 10 locations in the park, along with lessons and activities spanning other aspects of the American Revolution.

 George Washington's Mount Vernon Estate and Gardens has a virtual tour of the first president's home, memory games to learn about the archaeology of the estate and jigsaw puzzles that include a portrait of Washington.